gravitational/gravity/docs/5.x/manage.md

 	The `tele create` operation is only available for creating clusters on programmable infrastructure.
 At this time only AWS is supported.

-An Telekube Cluster is defined by two things:
+An Gravity Cluster is defined by two things:

 1. The Application Manifest [manifest](pack/#application-manifest).
 2. The Cluster Spec.